-Little Harriet and Mike were staying with their mother Margaret at their grandparent's house when the devastating letter arrived.
+Little Harriet and Mike were staying with their mother, Margaret, at their grandparents' house when the devastating letter arrived.
 It said that Brendan had been wounded, and nothing more.
-It's hard to imagine the following days, before further news came.
+It's hard to imagine the following days before further news came.
+Brendan had been shot through the arm, a dime-sized wound at the entry point, and a quarter-sized sized on the other side.
 According to the book, Brendan was hospitalized at various locations over the next eleven months.
 He left England on January 5, 1945, arriving in the United States on January 15.
-His stateside recovery began with a few days at Halloran General Hospital in New York, but by January 19 he was at Schick Hospital in Clinton, lowa.
+His stateside recovery began with a few days at Halloran General Hospital in New York, but by January 19, he was at Schick Hospital in Clinton, Iowa.
 May 4 found him at the Percy Jones Convalescent Center in Battle Creek, Michigan.
 He was finally discharged on September 8, 1945.